 3. Check for ease of use

-Explore the brokerage firm’s app and online account platform.
+Explore the brokerage firm’s mobile app and digital account platform.
 Researching and placing a trade should not be overly complicated.
-If you struggle to understand what you’re seeing, imagine what the learning curve might be if you decide to become a customer.
+If you struggle to understand how to do it, imagine what the learning curve might be if you decide to become a customer.

 If you want guidance or further education, some brokerage firms offer tools and resources that could help, like articles, podcasts, webinars, investment screeners, analyst reports, and investment market news feeds.